Susanreefman/evapotranspiration/README.md

 ## Installation
 To use this script use the sample file or download meteorlogical data from https://openweathermap.org/.
-The data should data per day including:
+The input file should contain meteorological data per day including:
-- latitude as decimal
+- latitude as decimal coordinates
 - minimum temperature in degrees celcius
 - maximum temperature in degrees celcius
 - mean temperature in degrees celcius